OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

   - One is the core artifact
   - The other is the shared artifact
 - The core artifact is created in the folder corresponding to the module, whereas the shared artifact is created in the module.
-- Based on the module field value mapping and DOORS Next system behavior, OpsHub Integration Manager will also create the core artifact in the folder associated with the module (each module has their separate asset folder associated) and then the created artifact will be added in the corresponding module as a shared artifact.
+- Based on the module field value mapping and DOORS Next system behavior, <code class="expression">space.vars.SITENAME</code> will also create the core artifact in the folder associated with the module (each module has their separate asset folder associated) and then the created artifact will be added in the corresponding module as a shared artifact.

-> **Note**: For above case, when the **Module** field is mapped and once the artifact is created by OpsHub Integration Manager in target DOORS Next system, then any further updates for the corresponding entity from source system will be written in the artifact belonging to module (shared artifact).
+> **Note**: For above case, when the **Module** field is mapped and once the artifact is created by <code class="expression">space.vars.SITENAME</code> in target DOORS Next system, then any further updates for the corresponding entity from source system will be written in the artifact belonging to module (shared artifact).

 **In Folder and Module Field combination behavior**